 Brands need to be more accessible.
 Increasingly, community managers end up doing customer service nowadays.
 Whether on Twitter or Facebook, they are often contacted by angry or frustrated clients looking for help or searching for a solution.

 Brands and their customer service teams need to adapt to those new customer behaviors.
 Right now, contacting any brand is nerve-racking.
-Whether it is a travel agency, a tech support or an Internet access provider, people dread the call.
+Whether it is a travel agency, tech support, or an Internet access provider, people dread the call.
 They usually postpone it until they have no other possible option.

 Imagine if the experience was as simple as contacting a friend on Messenger.
 No app to download, no waiting on the phone, just a series of quick interactions with a bot that understands what you want to know.

 2016 saw the birth of a major Chatbot trend, but 2017 will see the first useful ones.
-These bots will be able to handle customer interactions, answer frequently asked questions and, most importantlyl, transfer the client to a qualified human if necessary.
+These bots will be able to handle customer interactions, answer frequently asked questions, and, most importantly, transfer the client to a qualified human if necessary.

 Because bots can’t replace humans.